Specialist conservation services

 In 2008 Eoin moved to Australia where he continued to work as a versatile conservation professional.
 Eoin has extensive practical conservation experience with furniture and wooden objects, heritage building interiors, movable heritage artefacts, outdoor heritage, sculptures, and war memorials.

-Eoin is an accredited professional member of the Australian Institute for the Conservation of Cultural Material (AICCM) and has a through and up to date knowledge of the principles, best practices and ethics applied in the practice of conservation.
+Eoin is an accredited professional member of the Australian Institute for the Conservation of Cultural Material (AICCM) and a professional associate of the American Institute of Conservation (AIC).
+He is bound by each organisation’s code of ethics and standards of practice and has a through and up to date knowledge of the principles, best practices and ethics applied in the practice of conservation.